ibaifernandez/ibaifernandez/bootcamp-notes/react/2-understanding-react.md

     const planets = ["Mars", "Venus", "Jupiter", "Earth", "Saturn", "Neptune"]; // Declaration of initial array ("Data Array")

     // Declaration of the "mapping function"
         // The function receives 2 args: each one of the elements of the initial array and their respective indexes
         // It utilizes the index for the key and the value of each item ("planet") as the innerHTML of the <li> tag
-    // It adds the className "list-group-item" to convey Bootstrap standards
+        // It adds the className "list-group-item" to convey Bootstrap standards in a hard-coded manner

     const myMappingFunction = (planet, i) => {
         return (